speechly/start/README.md

 To get an application id apply to our beta program by sending an email to [appid@speechly.com](mailto:appid@speechky.com).
 There are limited seats!
 Happy hacking!

-### Next Steps

-After you've gotten yourself started with the code in this repo you can check out [the grocery repository](https://github.com/speechly/grocery) for a more complete example using the Speechly API.

 You can read more about Speechly at [our website](https://www.speechly.com/).